ELynx/zoom-fx-modding/howto/RTFM.md

 ### After RTFM
 Effects I tested __on MS-60B__:

 * ZNR - Works, with some tweaks is good with mono in.
-On stereo effects I don't think it gates channels independently, so YMMW.
+With stereo in I don't think it gates channels independently, so YMMW.
 * VinFLNGR - Works, but leaks signal across channels.
 Meh.
 * StereoDly - Works, and I think respects two chain processing with mono in.
 * DriveEcho - Works when "Stereo" is on.
 Nice sound.

 ## Closing words
 This mod works with all the limitations original effects have regarding to stereo processing, and then some.
-I think Zoom Co already did great work with stereo effects, and this is mostly pushing to the limits.
+I think Zoom Co already did great work with stereo effects, and this mod is mostly pushing multistomp to the limits.

 That said, experiment.
 This has a limited working effect combination, but for OD on one channel and some echo on other, it should get the job done.